 Three-Year JD/MBA Joint Degree Program

-Students enrolled in Notre Dame’s accelerated three-year program can earn both a JD and an MBA in a total of three years rather than in the five years it would take to earn a two-year MBA and three-year JD separately.
+Students enrolled in Notre Dame’s accelerated three-year program can earn both a JD and an MBA in a total of three years.
 For example, a joint-degree student in the three-year program who matriculates in Fall 2014 will be able to graduate in May 2017 with both JD and MBA degrees.

 As with Notre Dame’s four-year joint-degree JD/MBA program, the three-year program requires students to apply independently to both the JD program and the MBA program.
 In addition, however, students applying to the three-year program also must meet the requirements for participation in Notre Dame’s one-year MBA degree program.